 Urban exploration, or urbex , attracts many adventurers eager to discover forgotten and often mysterious places.
-The Yonne department, located in Bourgogne-Franche-Comté, is home to a multitude of abandoned sites offering unique exploration opportunities.
-This article presents the five must-see urbex sites in Yonne, each with its own history and particular atmosphere.
+The Yonne department, located in the Bourgogne-Franche-Comté region, is home to a multitude of abandoned sites offering unique exploration opportunities.
+This article presents five must-see urbex sites in the Yonne, each with its own history and distinctive atmosphere.

 1: The Engineer's House in Migennes

-The Engineer's House in Migennes is an iconic place for urbex enthusiasts.
+The Engineer's House in Migennes is an iconic location for urban explorers.
 Abandoned for several decades, this house once served as a residence for engineers working on the railway lines.

 Site Features